pressanykeyplease/NearbyInteraction-Sandbox/README.md

 * Receive distance updates using NISession delegate method
 * As soon as distance gets smaller than some threshold value ("Touch" event) - send any data message to another device.

+Important: MultipeerConnectivity has some issues under the hood, which may affect the connection.
+Sometimes it is impossible to establish a connection for first attempt.
+If connection is getting established slowly or not getting established, "tap phones" event is not going to work.

 ## Server Transport
+This is the preferred way to exchange `NIDiscoveryToken`.
+Exchange algorithm is the following: